moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries.md

 [God classes](https://en.wikipedia.org/wiki/God_object) are classes that *knows too much* or *does too much*.
 One way to find god classes is to count the number of lines or the number of methods of a class.

-Using a playground, one can perform query on a model to retrieve the god classes by number of lines:
+Using a playground, one can perform a query on a model to retrieve the god classes by numbers of lines:

 ```st
 model allModelClasses select: [ :each | each numberOfLinesOfCode > 150 ]
 ```

-Or by number of methods:
+Or by numbers of methods:

 ```st
 model allModelClasses select: [ :each | each numberOfMethods > 50 ]